Moni leads North Dakota State against Weber State - WTOP News

 BOTTOM LINE: North Dakota State visits Weber State after Jacksen Moni scored 32 points in North Dakota State’s 83-63 victory against the Utah Valley Wolverines.

-The Wildcats have gone 2-1 in home games.
-Weber State scores 76.6 points while outscoring opponents by 10.0 points per game.
+The Wildcats have gone 2-1 at home.
+Weber State is fourth in the Big Sky in team defense, allowing 66.6 points while holding opponents to 39.7% shooting.

-The Bison have gone 1-3 away from home.
-North Dakota State is fifth in the Summit League allowing 73.1 points while holding opponents to 46.7% shooting.
+The Bison are 1-3 on the road.
+North Dakota State is fourth in the Summit League with 8.9 offensive rebounds per game led by Noah Feddersen averaging 1.4.

-Weber State averages 9.1 made 3-pointers per game, 2.7 more made shots than the 6.4 per game North Dakota State gives up.
-North Dakota State averages 11.9 made 3-pointers per game this season, 5.9 more made shots on average than the 6.0 per game Weber State allows.
+Weber State averages 9.1 made 3-pointers per game, 2.7 more made shots than the 6.4 per game North Dakota State allows.
+North Dakota State has shot at a 45.6% rate from the field this season, 5.9 percentage points greater than the 39.7% shooting opponents of Weber State have averaged.

-TOP PERFORMERS: Blaise Threatt is scoring 18.3 points per game and averaging 5.4 rebounds for the Wildcats.
+TOP PERFORMERS: Blaise Threatt is shooting 53.2% and averaging 18.3 points for the Wildcats.

 Jacari White is averaging 17.3 points for the Bison.